Kaalaayaa/Kaalaayaa/README.md

 - 🔭 I’m currently working on improving my skillset and looking for a job

-- 🌱 I’m currently learning TailwindCss, TypeScript, Angular
+- 🌱 I’m currently learning TypeScript

 - 😄 Pronouns: She/her